slinjhu/ember-redux-starter/README.md

 # ember-redux-starter

-In this project we build an Ember-Redux app: simple counter.
+In this project we build an Ember-Redux app: simple todos.

+## Redux
 [Redux](http://redux.js.org/) is a predictable state container for JS apps.

+There are a few core concepts in redux:

+* State: the app's state is described as a plain object.
+* Action: a plain object describing what happened to the state.
+Actions must have `type` field
+* Reducer: a function that takes state and an action as arguments, and returns the next state.

+Keep in mind the following rules

+* The state of the whole app is stored in a single object.
+* Do not modify the state in writing reducers.
+Make changes with pure functions.

 ## Prerequisites